Extensive Range

 Formosa Lapsang Souchong

-Grown in Nantou County, Taiwan, Formosa Lapsang Souchong is stronger than the Chinese variety of this distinctive flavoured, luxury black tea, due to a different smoking method being used.
-It has the traditional smoky taste but with more earthy characteristics, and is thought to have energising, as well as relaxing effects.
+Grown in Nantou County, Taiwan, Formosa Lapsang Souchong is stronger than the Chinese variety of this distinctive flavoured black tea due to a different smoking method being used.
+It has the traditional smoky taste but with more earthy characteristics, and is thought to have both energising and relaxing effects.

 “I have been drinking a variety of Lapsang Souchong teas for many years and some are too bold and others far too mild.
 This one is delicate but with the right amount of smokiness.
 An excellent tea.”